 When you’re thinking about changing the color of your wood floors, sometimes it can be incredibly difficult to envision what your floors will look like.
 We are going to share with you some of the projects that we’ve been working on in the greater Wausau, WI area, to give you some ideas of what your finished floors can look like.
-Additionally, you can check out what the current hardwood trends are for 2020.
+Additionally, you can check out current hardwood trends here.
 Wausau is a unique area in that the ages of homes range from the early 1900’s to new construction.
 This means we have had projects from new installation to refinishing old or worn maple floors.
 No matter the challenge, we love being a part of the transformation process.

 These old maple floors in Wausau had been refinished a few years back, but were in need of a refresh.
 They were the traditional color of maple that you might see in homes of this age, and the clients wanted to give the floors a more dramatic appearance.
 Maple hardwood has a tendency to change color based on its age and its exposure to sunlight, so after we had sanded the floors, we put a few color samples down for the clients to see.
 Once the clients chose what color they liked, we stained the floor and then applied 2 coats of water based finish.
 You can see the dramatic effects changing the color of the floor had in this space.